kayloody/swftli-me/README.md

 - User: Visitor
 - Password: Visitor1$

-ive website can be accessed at www.swftli.me
+Live website can be accessed at www.swftli.me
 The API is hosted at api.swftli.me

 ## Technologies Used